volkandindar/agartha/README.md

 2. For **Privilege Escalation/Authorization** testing, retain session identifiers but limit their use to specific user roles.
 For instance, you can utilize a regular user’s session while substituting an administrative URL.
 This controlled approach allows you to assess whether privileged sources are accessible without proper roles.

 There are 2 ways you can send HTTP requests to the tool.
 1. You can load requests from proxy history by clicking the ‘Load Requests’ button.
 Doing so will automatically remove all session identifiers, making it suitable for attack case 1.
+Please note that potential session terminators (such as logoff, sign-out, etc.) and specific file types (such as CSS, images, JavaScript, etc.) will be also filtered out.
 2. You can send individual requests by right-clicking.
 Session identifiers will be retained, making this approach suitable for attack case 2.

 <img width="1000" alt="Sending individual requests" src="https://github.com/volkandindar/agartha/assets/50321735/54b567a0-6b69-43f4-b727-f01709f4cc79">